-To get an access token you first need an API key, for this you will have to register for a PlagScan Pro organization account.
-After logging in as administrator click on the 'API Integration' link in the menu.
-Now you can generate your PlagScan API key, set the call-back URL for completion notifications as well as define the IP address or IP range (CIDR format: 22.214.171.124/24) from which requests with your API key may originate.
+To get an access token you first need an API key, and for that you'll have to register for a PlagScan Pro organizational account.
+After logging in as an administrator, click on the 'API Integration' link on the menu.
+Now you can generate your PlagScan API key, set the call-back URL for completion notifications, and define the IP address/range (CIDR format: 22.214.171.124/24) from which requests with your API key may originate.

 NOTE: To acutally execute plagiarism checks and retrieve results your account needs to be unlocked and equipped with test credit.